-To view the 1-touch dialing grid, go to Menu→ Tools→ 1-touch dial.
+To view the 1-touch dialing grid, go to Menu $\rightarrow$ Tools $\rightarrow$ 1-touch dial.

-- Assign a phone number to one of the 1-touch dialing keys (to), see "Assign 1-touch dialing keys" on p.
-54. - To call the number: In standby mode, press the corresponding 1-touch dialing key and .
+- Assign a phone number to one of the 1-touch dialing keys (the 2-9 keys), see "Assign 1-touch dialing keys" on p.
+55. - To call the number: In the standby mode, press the corresponding 1-touch dialing key and .
 If the 1-touch dialing function is set to On, press and hold the corresponding 1-touch dialing key until the call is started.